 Optimize your sleep environment

 Humans sleep best in a cool room.
 A cool room promotes lower core body temperature for better sleep and less nocturnal sweating.
-Optimal temperature ranges will vary (mine is in the mid-60s), but colder is better than warmer because you can always add more covers.
-Play with your blanket set up until you’re cool yet comfortable.
+Optimal temperature ranges will vary (I prefer the mid-60s), but colder is better than warmer because you can always add more covers.
+The goal is to be cool yet comfortable.

-If you continue to struggle with temperature (perhaps with a partner who runs hot), you might look into a cooling mattress or mattress topper.
-These devices (Ooler, Eight sleep, etc.) aren’t cheap but seem to help many people.
+If you continue to struggle with temperature, perhaps with a partner who runs hot, you might look into a cooling mattress or mattress topper.
+These devices (Ooler, Eight sleep, etc.) aren’t cheap, but they do seem to help many people.

 Think about medications

 First, consider if any medication or supplement you’re taking might be causing your night sweats.
 It’s a common side effect.
-And if you’ve exhausted all of your other options, you might also try medications (like hormone therapies) to reduce night sweats.
+And if you’ve exhausted all of your other options, you may chat with your doctor about medications (like hormone therapies) to reduce night sweats or address their root cause of them.
 These medications have downsides, so talk to your doctor to weigh the pros and cons.

 Staying Hydrated After Sweating